Types of clouds | Cirrus, Cirrostratus, Cirrocumulus, etc.

 Virga precipitation

-Virga precipitation refers to the rain or snow that evaporates or sublimates before reaching the ground.
-Many high level clouds such as cirrocumulus produce virga precipitation.
+Virga precipitation refers to rain or snow that evaporates or sublimates before reaching the ground.
+It is commonly produced by high and mid-level clouds

 Read more